dreamer-coding/fossil-time/README.md

 # **Fossil Time by Fossil Logic**

-Fossil Time is a modern, portable C library for handling time and date operations with precision, clarity, and human-friendly features.
-It provides a complete suite of utilities for working with datetimes, durations, monotonic timers, calendar logic, sleep routines, and human-aware scheduling.

-The library is designed around deterministic behavior, explicit types, and string-based identifiers for formats, units, and semantic concepts, making it safe, predictable, and suitable for embedded systems, servers, and CLIs.
-Its API is intuitive and modular, allowing developers to write code that is readable and maintainable while supporting advanced time operations.
+Fossil Time is a modern, portable C library for precise and human-friendly time and date operations.
+It offers utilities for datetimes, durations, monotonic timers, calendar logic, sleep routines, and scheduling, all built on deterministic behavior and explicit types.
+Using string-based identifiers for formats and units, Fossil Time ensures safety and predictability, making it ideal for embedded systems, servers, and CLIs.
+Its intuitive, modular API enables readable, maintainable code while supporting advanced time operations.

 ## Key Features